 Philosophical and scientific evidence point squarely to confirm the universe’s absolute beginning in space and time.

 Since the universe began to exist and was created from absolutely nothing, absolutely nothing, its cause must be external to the universe.

 The cause itself must be uncaused since, as we have seen, an infinite regression of causes is impossible.

 It must transcend space and time since it created space and time.
 Therefore, this cause must be transcendent – it must be immaterial and non-physical.
 It must be unbelievably powerful since it created all matter and energy.

-Ghazali also noted that since the universe is not eternal, it was created with a being with freedom of will.
+Ghazali also noted that since the universe is not eternal, it was created by a being with freedom of will.
 Thus, freedom of will makes it possible to have an effect (the creation of the universe) beginning from a permanent, timeless cause.

 These considerations bring the argument to not only a transcendent cause of the universe but to its Personal Creator.

-To quote from William Craig,
+To quote William Craig,